 - Diners Club

-The “Payment Threshold” is a predetermined minimum amount of money vendors or affiliates must have in their account before a payment is issued.
+The “Payment Threshold” is a predetermined minimum amount of money ClickBank users must have in their account before a payment is issued.
 You can select an amount between $10 and $1,000,000 as your payment threshold amount.
 The default amount is $100.

 “Account Activity” refers to any sales and/or commissions that have been accrued by your account.

-Once the funds in your account reach your payment threshold, payment is issued to the ClickBank Client.
+Once the funds in your account reach your payment threshold, payment is issued.
 However, the amount issued may be less than the full amount due to one or more deductions.
-These deductions may be due to debit backdating (the process of backdating returns and revokes for accounting purposes) or from the return allowance deduction.
+These deductions may be because of debit backdating (the process of backdating returns and revokes for accounting purposes) or from the return allowance deduction.

 The return allowance deduction is a fraction of each payment that is withheld to manage any quality issues that may arise including refunds and revoked sales.
 This amount is credited back to your account after 12 weeks (about 84 days).
 The standard return allowance amount is 10%, however ClickBank reserves the right to adjust this amount at any time.

 If your account has no account activity over an extended period of time, it will be considered dormant.
 Dormant accounts are issued a fee per pay period they remain dormant.
 That fee schedule is as follows:

 - $1 per pay period after 90 days dormant

 - $5 per pay period after 180 days dormant